Last Updated on January 18, 2026 by Denise Leo

 What is it and how does it get spread?

-Vaccinations have been very successful in Australia, the UK and New Zealand that an outbreak is a rarity.
+Vaccinations have been highly successful in Australia, the UK, and New Zealand, making an outbreak a rarity.
 Cases occur mainly in the U.S. and Europe.
-It’s spread through urine, saliva and blood.
+It’s spread through urine, saliva, and blood.

 Distemper Symptoms